 I was raised in Central New York.

 In October of 2013, at 40 years old, my breast cancer journey began.
-The original reason for my A Tale of 2 Boobies blog was to keep family and friends informed of my cancer status, (in a humorous tone), but soon it became more about finding purpose AFTER the diagnosis, as well as sharing my mission of early detection while fundraising for a cure.
+The original reason for my A Tale of 2 Boobies blog was to keep family and friends informed of my cancer status, but soon it became more about finding purpose AFTER the diagnosis, as well as sharing my mission of early detection while fundraising for a cure.
 In May 2015, a biopsy revealed that I also have basal cell carcinoma (skin cancer) on my right leg up in the groin area.

 After surgery, there was cancer detected in more than one of the 24 lymph nodes that were removed and I was diagnosed as having Stage 2b breast cancer.